mjcasy/infohet/README.md

 <!-- badges: end -->

-There is a need for the robust quantification of cellular heterogeneity in single-cell RNA-sequencing data.
-This package is based around an information-theoretic measure of heterogeneity, quantifying heterogeneity as the information required to produce the observed pattern of gene expression (Het).

-Cellular heterogeneity can be broadly split into that due to the presence of multiple distinct cell types (macro-heterogeneity) and that due to technical effects and stochastic fluctuations (micro-heterogeneity).
-Information is additively decomposable so that for a set labelling of cells, it can be split into that information explainable by the labelling (HetMacro), and that left unexplained (HetMicro).

-\(Het(X) = HetMacro(X,l) + HetMicro(X,l)\)

-Where X is the observed gene expression distribution and l is a labelling of cells, for example by cell type.
+Package for the quantification of the information content of single-cell RNA-sequencing data-sets.
+Based on the quantification of information in heterogeneity (infohet).

-We can apply this framework to various scRNA-seq analysis tasks, including feature selection, cluster assessment and identification of differentially expressed genes.
+Below are example applications to feature selection, cluster assessment and identification of differentially expressed genes.

 ## Installation